Defamation

 Summary judgment applications may be brought by the defendant in certain limited circumstances:

-• if the plaintiff is not entitled to bring defamation proceedings (for example, a deceased person (Defamation Act, s 10), or certain corporations (s 9));
+if the plaintiff is not entitled to bring defamation proceedings (for example, a deceased person (Defamation Act, s 10), or certain corporations (s 9));

-• where a defence of absolute privilege is raised, or in relation to statements made concerning court proceedings (Cumberland v Clark (1996) 39 NSWLR 514 at 518–521) or in parliament (Della Bosca v Arena [1999] NSWSC 1057);
+where a defence of absolute privilege is raised, or in relation to statements made concerning court proceedings (Cumberland v Clark (1996) 39 NSWLR 514 at 518–521), in Parliament (Della Bosca v Arena [1999] NSWSC 1057), or under the amendments in the Defamation Amendment Act 2023 which extends absolute privilege for publications in NSW to the police and certain statutory bodies;

-• where the proceedings may be struck out as an abuse of process; for example, where other proceedings have been brought for the same publication: Bracks v Smyth-Kirk [2009] NSWCA 401.
+where the proceedings may be struck out as an abuse of process; for example, where other proceedings have been brought for the same publication: Bracks v Smyth-Kirk [2009] NSWCA 401.
 Leave to commence proceedings under s 23 may be granted retrospectively: Carey v Australian Broadcasting Corp (2012) 84 NSWLR 90;

-• where issues of proportionality (Bleyer v Google Inc (2014) 88 NSWLR 670 ) or or a failure to meet the minimum threshold of seriousness (Kostov v Nationwide News Pty Ltd (2018) NSWLR 1073) arise.
+where issues of proportionality (Bleyer v Google Inc (2014) 88 NSWLR 670 ) or a failure to meet the minimum threshold of seriousness (Kostov v Nationwide News Pty Ltd (2018) NSWLR 1073) arise.
 This is a controversial area of the law, as these doctrines have yet to receive appellate confirmation; or

 The Reply